rin-williams/COSC211/lab5/WrittenAssignment.md

 # Written Assignment

-## Note: It is reccomended that you open in [markdown viewer](https://upmath.me/) to see this document properly, as it contains KaTeX equations
+## Note: It is recomended that you open in [markdown viewer](https://upmath.me/) to see this document properly, as it contains KaTeX equations

 1. (/8) Exercises (from 5th edition)